Broadening the Pathways of Engineering Education Through Integration With Social Studies

 Having gained a solid foundation with Aladdin, students are ready to start exploring solutions specific to the court case.
 Before the court is called into a session, students interact with an Aladdin model of the plaintiff’s solar panels and the defendant’s trees at issue (see Figure 4) to determine whether the trees in the defendant’s backyard lower the energy output of the solar panels by 10% and, if so, which trees cause the most reduction in energy output.
 Later on, students who play the judge and the jury will need to rule which trees “violate the law” and which ones do not.

 The students collect quantitative evidence in preparation for the debate by adding or cutting the trees to simulate the energy output (see Figure 5A).
 We provide an answer sheet to show the difference between the minimum energy output (i.e., keeping all the trees) and maximum possible output (i.e., removing all the trees at issue).
-Students plan and carry out investigations in Aladdin (see and in Online Resources) by analyzing the daily and annual energy outputs (see Figure 5B), learn how to interpret the differences in energy output, and then record the energy outputs into the answer sheet, which helps students document their findings as scientific evidence to be presented to the court.
+Students plan and carry out investigations in Aladdin (see Solar Concept Answer Sheet and Instructions for Evidence Collection in Online Resources) by analyzing the daily and annual energy outputs (see Figure 5B), learn how to interpret the differences in energy output, and then record the energy outputs into the answer sheet, which helps students document their findings as scientific evidence to be presented to the court.

 Table 2 shows the work of a student who decided to experiment by cutting Trees #1–5 individually and writing down the annual energy output from each experiment.
 The difference between the energy output and the maximum output is automatically calculated in the next column and highlighted in green.
 This student might have noticed that Tree #1 impacts the energy output the most (i.e., Tree #1 casts the most shade and causes the greatest loss when compared with other results in colored cells).
 Nevertheless, the remaining trees still violate the law because the annual energy output is still reduced by 14%, exceeding the 10% rule.
 The student continued to experiment by cutting a combination of trees over two additional iterations, both of which included cutting Tree #1 (see colored cells in Online Table 2).
 Students are encouraged to interpret and use the numbers highlighted in the colored cells as evidence in the upcoming mock trial.